Celebrity Deaths 2016: It’s Not Just You, This Year Was Deadlier Than Usual

 The double event has been a rallying cry for social media users wanting to get the year over with.
 You have probably heard from at least one Facebook or Twitter follower, “F*** you, 2016!” under the perception that the last 365 days have been worse than usual.

-Well, one reddit user following the “Celebrity Deaths 2016” trend decided to pull some figures, and found that perceptions are closer to reality than some would care to think.
+Well, one Reddit user following the “Celebrity Deaths 2016” trend decided to pull some figures and found that perceptions are closer to reality than some would care to think.

 Taking the last three years of celebrity deaths, the community has compiled tables for 2014, 2015, and 2016.
-In those efforts they found the following.
+In those efforts, they found the following.

 So sad that we have to add Debbie Reynolds to our In Remembrance post – here are 2016’s celebrity deaths: https://t.co/npoD1rPmQ4 pic.twitter.com/QBRC2dhA8J